redis/redis-doc/commands/bitfield.md

 that currently the Redis protocol is unable to return 64 bit unsigned integers as replies.

+## Bits and positional offsets

+There are two ways in order to specify offsets in the bitfield command.
+If a number without any prefix is specified, it is used just as a zero based bit offset inside the string.

+However if the offset is prefixed with a `#` character, the specified offset is multiplied by the integer type width, so for example:

+    BITFIELD mystring SET i8 #0 100 i8 #1 200

+Will set the first i8 integer at offset 0 and the second at offset 8.
+This way you don't have to do the math yourself inside your client if what you want is a plain array of integers of a given size.

 ## Overflow control

 Using the `OVERFLOW` command the user is able to fin-tune the behavior of